chenchkx/RiemannianCovDs/readme.md

 The ETH-80 dataset is needed to be downloaded(https://github.com/Kai-Xuan/ETH-80/),
 and put 8 filefolders(visual image sets from 8 different categories) into filefolder '.\ETH-80\'.
-Please run 'read_ETH.m' to generate CSPD matrices.
+Please run 'read_ETH.m' to generate RieCovDs.
 Then run 'run_ETH_NNMethods.m' and 'run_ETH_DisMethods.m' for image set classification.

 Please cite the following paper (more theoretical and technical details) if your are using this code: